merill/merill.github.io/_posts/2023-04-03-azure-ad-multi-tenant-app-vs-single-tenant-app.md

 When an app is created as a multi-tenant app, ANY user from ANY Azure AD tenant can visit the app's url and sign in.

 If you create a multi-tenant app in your corporate tenant and apply a conditional access policy.
-The policy only applies to users in your tenant.
+The policy only applies to users and guests in your tenant.

 ⚠️ I'll repeat ➟ your CA policies do not apply to users signing into your multi-tenant app in their own tenant.